-Summary: Correspondence, photographs, writings, works of art, and printed material regarding Marvin Cherney.
+Summary: The Marvin Cherney papers measure 2.1 linear feet and date from 1928-1979.
+Incuded is correspondence, photographs, writings, works of art, printed material and two scrapbooks.
 Correspondence is with family, museums, art organizations, and the Eisendrath Synagogue.
-Also included are 50 letters of condolences to Anna Cherney, Cherney's widow, regarding his death.
+There are also 50 letters of condolence to Anna Cherney, Marvin Cherney's widow, regarding his death.
 Photographs are of Cherney, his family and friends, models, paintings, studio, and a 1956 exhibition opening at Bernhardt Crystal Gallery.
 Also included are color transparencies, negatives, 38 slides of works of art as well as 66 black and white photographs of paintings by Cherney, each identified with title, date, media, dimensions, and Kennedy Galleries, Inc. stock numbers, and notes by Cherney about his work.
-Works of art include 5 drawings by Cherney, ca. 1952.
-Printed material consists of clippings, exhibition catalogs and announcements, and a scrapbook containing childhood memorabilia.
-Also included is a scrapbook , compiled by Anna Cherney, containing letters from galleries and institutions, newspaper clippings of reviews of Cherney's exhibitions, exhibition announcements and invitations (most of which are photocopies as the location of the originals is unknown to Anna Cherney).
+Works of art consist of 5 drawings by Cherney, ca. 1952.
+Printed material includes clippings, exhibition catalogs and announcements.
+There is one scrapbook containing childhood memorabilia and one scrapbook (portions unbound), compiled by Anna Cherney, containing letters from galleries and institutions, newspaper clippings of reviews of Cherney's exhibitions, exhibition announcements and invitations.